ka2in/mydocusaurus/blog/2022-03-25-gnu-social-banner.md

 ```console
 $ sudo nano en.json
 ```

-Look for the line that starts with `welcomeText`, or use the shortcut `Ctrl-W` in your terminal to search for the text.
+Look for the line that starts with `welcomeText`, or use the shortcut `Ctrl-W` in your terminal to search for the text if you are using nano.

-Replace with the text you would like to see on your welcome screen. 😎 The result should look like this:
+Replace with the text you would like to see on your welcome screen, then save and close your file. 😎 The result should look like this:

 ![New Welcome Text on GNU Social's Main Page](./new-message.png)